ZakTaccardi/test_async_operations_example/README.md

-# Easily test your one-off async operations on Android with Dagger2
+# Easily test your one-off async operations on Android with Dagger2 and RxJava

 Companion code to this [medium article](https://medium.com/@ZakTaccardi/easily-test-your-one-off-async-operations-on-android-with-dagger2-eb77c6221901).